Implicit regularization for deep neural networks driven by an Ornstein-Uhlenbeck like process: Proof of Theorem

 \paragraph{Case 1 (\boldmath $a_1 > 0, c_1 < 0, a_2 > 0, c_2 > 0$): \unboldmath} We first give an intuitive argument of how the perturbation is chosen to preserve the function values while decreasing the regularization.
 As depicted in the second pane of Figure \ref{fig:allcases}, we change the parameters of the first ReLU unit $a_1$ and $b_1$ such that the intercept ${k}_1$ moves towards the left to a position $\tilde{k}_1$ and the slope $a_1$ decreases.
 The changes in $a_1$ and $b_1$ are chosen such that the value at the point $x_0$ remains the same.
 The second ReLU unit's parameters are perturbed such that for all datapoints $x_j \geq \tilde{k}_2$, the change in the function values due to the changes in the parameters of the first ReLU unit are balanced by them.
 Hence, the function values are preserved for all datapoints.
 To see that the regularization decreases by the same order of magnitude as the perturbation, recall that the regularization term for a ReLU unit $i$ and datapoint $j$ is proportional to $(\sigma(a_ix_j + b_i))^2$ if the value of $c_i$ is kept unchanged.
 From Figure~\ref{fig:allcases}, the value of $(\sigma(a_ix_j + b_i))^2$ for both units remains the same for all datapoints $x_j \leq x_0$ and strictly decreases (proportionately to the magnitude of the perturbation) for all datapoints $x_j \geq \tilde{k}_2$.
 This realizes the intuition that the implicit regularizer promotes small activations in the network.

 A nearly identical argument applies in the other three cases depicted in Figure~\ref{fig:allcases}, with the slight modification in cases 2 and 3 that we need to perturb the linear and bias units to preserve the function values, and the regularization term is independent of the values of those parameters.
-In Appendix~\ref{ap:caseAnalysis}, we explicitly state the perturbations, and compute the improvement in the regularizer for all these cases, and the cases corresponding to the setting where the data point $x_0$ lies at one of the intercepts, $k_1$ or $k_2$ \end{proof}